mixxxdj/website/content/pages/privacy-policy.md

 - List of DLLs loaded by the process

 None of these data is stored on Mixxx servers.
+In addition Mixxx writes a mixxx.log file which contains entries that may expose personal data.
+In a support case we may ask to share this file in public.
+This is a manual process during which you may obfuscate sensitive date before sharing.
 ## Mixxx Update Mechanism

 The Mixxx application itself doesn't provide an update mechanism.

-Updates are handled by the Stores of each platforms, where the user has downloaded Mixxx from.
-Please refer to those platforms for information about the privacy policies.
+In case updates are handled by the platform stores, where the user has downloaded Mixxx from, please refer to those platforms for information about the privacy policies.

 ## Mixxx Metadata Requests